IMPORTANT: For OSP Online Payment – Click HERE

 April 3

 Arrival in Rome and transfer to the hotel.
-Subject to arrival in Rome, which usually is in the morning, there will be an afternoon walking tour which includes a visit to the Trevi Fountain and the Piazza Navona.
-Do not forget to make a wish and throw a coin into the famous Trevi fountain ( a tradition ).
-Whilst in the beautiful Piazza Navona, you may want to sample the very delicious and well know Chocolate ice cream known as Tartuffe.
+Depending on your arrival time—typically in the morning—there will be an afternoon walking tour that includes visits to the Trevi Fountain and Piazza Navona.
+Don’t forget to make a wish and toss a coin into the famous Trevi Fountain (a time-honored tradition!).
+While in the beautiful Piazza Navona, you may want to sample the delicious and well-known chocolate ice cream called Tartufo.
 Dinner and overnight in Rome.

 April 4